DeeMcCart/CI_PP1_ArklowTrails/README.md

 - __The Feedback Page__
   - This page encourages the user to add their own reviews relating to various walks
   - and to upload their photos
+  - and to add a star rating
-  - the user must provide a username and email address in order to be permitted to upload photos will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+  - the user must provide a username and email address in order to be permitted to upload photos.
+They must also accept the terms and conditions.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)